Girgias/php-rfcs/exit-as-function.md

 boolean `$has_error` variable that is passed to `exit()` with the assumption `false` will be coerced to `0` and `true` coerced to `1`.

-Finally, the need for `exit()` to be a language construct with its own dedicated opcode is not a requirement anymore since PHP 8.0 as the opcode throws a special kind of exception which cannot be caught, ((https://github.com/php/php-src/pull/5768)) nor executes `finally` blocks, to unwind the stack normally.
+Finally, the need for `exit()` to be a language construct with its own dedicated opcode is not a requirement any more since PHP 8.0 as the opcode throws a special kind of exception which cannot be caught, ((https://github.com/php/php-src/pull/5768)) nor executes `finally` blocks, to unwind the stack normally.